 Automatic charging

-Plug in your EV when you get home, set your “charge to add” and “ready by” time in the Octopus App, and Intelligent Go schedules charging automatically.
-Your EV will be ready the next morning, ready for the time you specified.
+Plug in your car when you get home and set your target charge and “ready by” time in the Octopus app.
+Intelligent Go will then plan your charging overnight, making sure your car is ready when you need it.

-Note: If you manually start charging outside these scheduled slots (“by using the bump charge button”), electricity used may be charged at the standard rate, rather than the off-peak rate.
+If you start charging manually outside these scheduled slots (using the “bump charge” option), electricity used during that time may be billed at the standard rate rather than the off-peak rate.

 -